OptionalNose/Wyrt/README.md

 ## Known Issues
 The Makefile compiles a debug version of the compiler with Address and Undefined Santizers enabled.
-These Sanitizers sometimes get upset about the large stack-depths in the parser and segfault (:.
+These Sanitizers sometimes get upset about the large stack-depths in the parser and segfault :upside_down_face:.
 Just run the compiler repeatedly and it should work eventually.
 Alternatively, you could also just run it inside a debugger, and that seems to keep the Sanitzers from crashing.